-- .1 Examine substrates, with Installer present, for compliance with requirements for maximum moisture content and other conditions affecting performance of the work. - .2 Verify that finishes of substrates comply with tolerances and other requirements specified in other Sections and that substrates are free of cracks, ridges, depressions, scale, and foreign deposits that might interfere with adhesion of resilient products. - .3 Verify that correct slopes have been provided to floor drains prior to installation of Resilient Sheet Flooring. - .4 Proceed with installation only after unsatisfactory conditions have been corrected.
+.1 Examine substrates, with Installer present, for compliance with requirements for maximum moisture content and other conditions affecting performance of the Work.

+- .2 Verify that finishes of substrates comply with tolerances and other requirements specified in other Sections and that substrates are free of cracks, ridges, depressions, scale, and foreign deposits that might interfere with adhesion of resilient products. - .3 Verify that correct slopes have been provided to floor drains prior to installation of Resilient Sheet Flooring. - .4 Proceed with installation only after unsatisfactory conditions have been corrected.

-- .1 Prepare substrates according to manufacturer's written instructions to ensure adhesion of Resilient Sheet Flooring. - .1 Verify that substrates are dry and free of curing compounds, sealers, and hardeners. - .2 Remove substrate paint, coatings and other substances that are incompatible with adhesives or contain soap, wax, oil, solvents, or silicone, using mechanical methods recommended by manufacturer.
-Do not use solvents. - .3 Mechanically remove contamination on the substrate that may cause damage to the resilient flooring material.
-Permanent and non-permanent markers, pens, crayons, paint, etc., must not be used to write on the back of the flooring material or used to mark the substrate as they could bleed through and stain the flooring material. - .4 Prepare Substrates according to ASTM F 710 including the following: - .1 Moisture Testing: Perform tests recommended by manufacturer.
+- .1 Prepare substrates according to manufacturer's written instructions to ensure adhesion of Resilient Sheet Flooring. - .1 Dehumidification: After 28 day concrete cure, provide ten E1100 (or similar) dehumidifiers, running continuously, until concrete substrate is suitable for flooring application. - .1 Dehumidifiers to be drained by Contractor. - .2 Perform moisture tests as noted below.
+Proceed with installation only after substrates pass testing. - .2 Verify that substrates are dry and free of curing compounds, sealers, and hardeners. - .3 Remove substrate paint, coatings and other substances that are incompatible with adhesives or contain soap, wax, oil, solvents, or silicone, using mechanical methods recommended by manufacturer.
+Do not use solvents. - .4 Mechanically remove contamination on the substrate that may cause damage to the resilient flooring material.
+Permanent and non-permanent markers, pens, crayons, paint, etc., must not be used to write on the back of the flooring material or used to mark the substrate as they could bleed through and stain the flooring material. - .5 Prepare Substrates according to ASTM F 710 including the following: - .1 Moisture Testing: Perform tests recommended by manufacturer.
 Proceed with installation only after substrates pass testing. - .1 Perform anhydrous calcium chloride test, ASTM F 1869.
 Results must not exceed 5 lbs.
 Moisture Vapor Emission Rate per 1,000 sq. ft. in 24 hours. - .2 -or - - .3 Perform relative humidity test using in situ probes, ASTM F 2170.
-Must not exceed 80%.

-- .2 A pH test for alkalinity must be conducted.
+Must not exceed 80%. - .2 A pH test for alkalinity must be conducted.
 Results should range between 7 and 9.
-If the test results are not within the acceptable range of 7 to 9, the installation must not proceed until the problem has been corrected. - Alkalinity and Adhesion Testing: Perform tests recommended by manufacturer. - .2 Fill cracks, holes, depressions and irregularities in the substrate with good quality Portland cement based underlayment leveling and patching compound and remove bumps and ridges to produce a uniform and smooth substrate. - .3 Make transitions between different flooring materials smooth, level, and flush by building up subfloor with smooth gradual ramping of filler. - .4 Floor covering shall not be installed over expansion joints. - .5 Ensure sub-floor filler is fully bonded to substrates.
+If the test results are not within the acceptable range of 7 to 9, the installation must not proceed until the problem has been corrected. - .3 Alkalinity and Adhesion Testing: Perform tests recommended by manufacturer. - .2 Fill cracks, holes, depressions and irregularities in the substrate with good quality Portland cement based underlayment leveling and patching compound and remove bumps and ridges to produce a uniform and smooth substrate. - .3 Make transitions between different flooring materials smooth, level, and flush by building up subfloor with smooth gradual ramping of filler. - .4 Floor covering shall not be installed over expansion joints.

+- .5 Ensure sub-floor filler is fully bonded to substrates.
 Remove and replace unsound areas. - .6 Do not install resilient products until they are same temperature as the space where they are to be installed. - .1 Move resilient products and installation materials into spaces where they will be installed at least 48 hours in advance of installation. - .7 Sweep and vacuum clean substrates to be covered by resilient products immediately before installation.